erikringsmuth/requirejs-router/readme.md

 ## How to use
 There is only one instance of the router.
 Using RequireJS to load the router in multiple modules will always load the same router.

 There are two ways MV* frameworks handle routing and rendering.
-You can have `main.js` render your layout view (header, footer, etc.) then use the router to load the content view and insert it into the layout.
+You can have `main.js` render your layout (header, footer, etc.) then use the router to load the content view and insert it into the layout.
 This is the top-down approach.

-Alternatively you can have `main.js` directly load the content view and have the content view inject the layout and attach it to itself.
-This is the bottom-up IoC approach.
+Alternatively you can have `main.js` directly load the content view and have the content view inject the layout.
+This is the IoC approach.
+This is the simplest and most dynamic approach.

 ### IoC approach
 Example framework: [nex-js](http://erikringsmuth.github.io/nex-js/)